 Perhaps the most unexpected set of symptoms was when the book described the condition POTS, which had to do with sudden dramatic drops in blood pressure.
-It included symptoms like lightheadedness after standing up, and heart pounding after lying down or otherwise changing position.
+It included symptoms like lightheadedness after standing up, and heart-pounding after lying down or otherwise changing position.
 I can remember being 15 years old and hearing my heart pound in my ears when went to bed.
 It wouldn’t stop no matter how many deep breaths I took or how much I relaxed.
 My jaw hit the floor when i read the treatment for POTS: increased salt and water intake.
 I’ve been teased for years about the way I put three times as much salt on my food as anyone else, and I even want to add extra salt to already salty foods like pizza.
 But my blood pressure has always been normal.
 In addition, for the last several years, I drank water like coffee to keep myself going whenever I was tired and always found that I felt more energized if I drank 60-80 oz of water a day.

 There were so many things I recognized, I wanted to keep track of them all.
 I bought some mini sticky notes and carefully placed one by each paragraph that described something in my own life.
 By the time I finished the book, I had 33 sticky notes.

 It seems funny to say but before reading this book, I hadn’t really realized that I was “double jointed.”
 Once, my boyfriend saw me playing with my hand and cried out, “what are you doing!?”
 My thumb was bent back at a funny angle that he said wasn’t normal, but I felt no discomfort at all.
-I bent my elbows backwards and sure enough, they could bend farther than my boyfriend’s could.
+I bent my elbows backward and sure enough, they could bend farther than my boyfriend’s could.

 I started investigating my body.
 I was so used to everything that it did being normal to me, it was strange to think that it was doing all sorts of unusual things that other bodies didn’t do.
 I’d regularly go up to my boyfriend and say, “Does your body do this?”

 I discovered that the book had an easy flat-footedness test that you could do at home: Get the bottom of your foot wet, step on a piece of paper, and outline the print made by the water.
-Most people will have two outlines, the heel and the ball of your foot perhaps joined by by one thin line of the side of your foot.
+Most people will have two outlines, the heel and the ball of your foot perhaps joined by one thin line of the side of your foot.
 I grabbed my boyfriend so I could have a comparison.
 His came out just like the picture of the average foot.
 But mine was all one connected blob.
 I was flat-footed.

-I was messing around with my feet when I noticed that when I put weight on my foot, it looked funny, as if my ankle was being absorbed into my foot.
+I was messing around with my feet when I noticed that when I put weight on my foot, it looked funny as if my ankle was being absorbed into my foot.
 I slowly lowered my foot, starting with the toe, and watched as my arch sunk down to the floor and ankle sank down with it, which I now know is called pronation.
 Some more experimentation revealed that as my ankles pronated inwards, my legs rotated outwards, which put further stress on my hips and sacrum.
-As I flipped through the book to re-read the section on feet and ankles, I stumbled on a picture: a pair of flat feet with pronated ankles, and bendy legs that were rotated outwards.
+As I flipped through the book to re-read the section on feet and ankles, I stumbled on a picture: a pair of flat feet with pronated ankles and bendy legs that were rotated outwards.
 The picture looked just like me!

-I told many people my discovery that there was this condition that explained all of my life long health problems and oddities.
+I told many people my discovery that there was this condition that explained all of my lifelong health problems and oddities.
 Many of them received the news gravely.
 When I told my PT she said, “Oh Kella, I’m so sorry.”
 EDS, after all, has no cure, and with no cure, there was no guarantee that I would “get better.”